rootchang/WACNI-rice/README.md

 >
 > 14, symplastic diffusion between phloem and stem.

-WACNI further incorporates the interaction between these metabolites and plant developmental processes, e.g. root growth, grain volume expansion (endosperm cell division), grain filling (starch and protein synthesis in endosperm), root senescence and leaf senescence.
+WACNI goes beyond modeling biochemical and physiological processes alone and incorporates their interaction with key plant developmental processes.
+These include root growth, grain volume expansion (endosperm cell division), grain filling (starch and protein synthesis in the endosperm), root senescence, and leaf senescence.

-It is worth emphasizing that WACNI simulates a plant in a canopy with user-defined row and column distances to neighboring plants (where plants share incident radiation and soil nitrogen), rather than a single-grown plant.
-Particularly, a sun-shade model was employed to simulate canopy photosynthesis.
-Additionally, a custom-built 1-dimensional root metabolism model was developed to simulate various processes, including root nitrogen uptake, nitrogen assimilation, root growth, and root senescence, based on previous experimental and theoretical studies.
-This enables us to easily scale single plant simulation results to a whole canopy by multiplying a factor of plant density per area.
+An important aspect of WACNI is its ability to simulate plant growth within a canopy, accounting for neighboring plants at user-defined row and column distances.
+This allows for the consideration of shared incident radiation and soil nitrogen between plants.
+To accurately represent canopy photosynthesis, the model employs a sun-shade model.
+Additionally, a custom-built 1-dimensional root metabolism model has been developed to simulate various processes such as root nitrogen uptake, nitrogen assimilation, root growth, and root senescence.
+This root metabolism model is based on previous experimental and theoretical studies.

+The inclusion of these features enables the easy scaling of single plant simulation results to a whole canopy.
+By multiplying the results with a factor representing plant density per unit area, WACNI provides insights into the behavior and dynamics of an entire plant community.

 <p align="center">
   <img src="./images/FourteenProcesses.png" width = "1000" alt="method" align=center />
 </p>

-WACNI follows a principle of modular design.
-Specifically, WACNI comprises six modules, i.e., root, leaf, grain, stem (including culm and sheath), transport (vascular transport system, including xylem and phloem), and respiration.
-Metabolites exchange between modules by trans-membrane transport.
-Each module comprises a few previously well-established sub-models, e.g., the sun-shade canopy photosynthesis model, the stomatal conductance model, the phloem transport model, and organ respiration model.
-New sub-models are developed where no established sub-models are available, e.g., root metabolism model, grain development and storage model, and stem metabolite homeostasis model.
+WACNI adopts a modular design approach, which facilitates its organization and comprehensibility.
+The model is composed of six distinct modules, namely root, leaf, grain, stem (including culm and sheath), transport (vascular transport system encompassing xylem and phloem), and respiration.
+The exchange of metabolites between modules occurs through trans-membrane transport mechanisms.
+Each module consists of several sub-models that have been well-established in previous research or newly developed in this study.

+For instance, the sun-shade canopy photosynthesis model, stomatal conductance model, phloem transport model, and organ respiration model are among the established sub-models incorporated into WACNI.
+These sub-models contribute to the accurate representation of specific physiological processes within the respective modules.
+In cases where established sub-models are not available, WACNI incorporates newly developed sub-models.
+Examples of these include the root metabolism model, grain development and storage model, and stem metabolite homeostasis model.

+The modular design of WACNI allows for the integration of diverse sub-models, ensuring a comprehensive representation of plant metabolic processes and interactions.
+This approach facilitates the model's flexibility, scalability, and ability to address specific aspects of plant growth and development.

 <p align="center">
   <img src="./images/SixModules.png" width = "1000" alt="method" align=center />
 </p>

-The kinetic parameters for each process, initial metabolite concentrations, carbon and nitrogen mass in different organs at the flowering stage are input variables for the model.
-Finally, all types of plant-level physiological dynamics from flowering to harvest just emerge as output from this bottom-up simulation.
+The model takes into account various input variables, including 1) kinetic parameters for each process, 2) initial metabolite concentrations, and 3) the carbon and nitrogen mass present in different organs at the flowering stage.
+These inputs serve as the foundation for the bottom-up simulation conducted by the model.

+By integrating these inputs and simulating the biochemical and physiological processes at the organ level, WACNI generates comprehensive outputs that encompass all types of plant-level physiological dynamics from the flowering stage to harvest.
+These outputs emerge as a result of the model's ability to capture the intricate interactions and dynamics of carbon and nitrogen metabolism within the plant.

+Through this bottom-up simulation approach, WACNI provides valuable insights into the physiological behaviors of the plant as it progresses through its life cycle.
+It serves as a powerful tool for understanding and predicting plant growth and development, ultimately aiding in the optimization of agricultural practices and the enhancement of grain yield.

 ## System Requirements